Getting error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s better to have a professional like one from Strand Brothers Service Experts in Austin finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.
+It’s best to have a professional like one from Strand Brothers Service Experts in Austin finish repairing or replacing this part.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like yours.

-We want you to be completely satisfied with our furnace repair.
+We want you to be fully satisfied with our furnace repair in Austin.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works